TL;DR

 Your NDR target can be unrealistic even if your team is competent.

-That sounds uncomfortable because NDR is often treated like a pure execution score.
-Push sales harder.
-Improve lifecycle campaigns.
 Build better playbooks.
 But those fixes only go so far if the product itself does not contain the right expansion mechanic.

-A seat-based product, a usage-based infrastructure product, a modular platform, and a tier-upgrade workflow tool do not share the same natural expansion profile.
+A seat-based product , a usage-based infrastructure product , a modular platform , and a tier-upgrade workflow tool do not share the same natural expansion profile.
 Expecting them to land in the same range is a category mistake.

 This is why Dimension 9 of Product DNA matters so much.
-If the company is aiming at a retention or expansion benchmark that belongs to a different expansion model, the problem may not be revenue leadership at all.
+If the company is aiming at a retention or expansion benchmark that belongs to a different expansion model , the problem may not be revenue leadership at all.
 It may be that the product has a different ceiling than the dashboard assumes.

-The 5 Expansion Models
+The 5 Expansion Models and Their Natural Ranges

 1. Seat-based expansion